-- D. See section B above; in addition, Or Elovitch, Shaul Elovitch, Amikam Shorer, and Felix Cohen serve as directors in Space (Or Elovitch serves as chairman of the board of directors of Space). - E. The management company will provide the services of Shaul Elovitch, who will serve as executive chairman of the Board of Directors of the Company and its subsidiaries.
-Executive chairman services will be provided in a scope of 70% and will include: service as active chairman of the Board of Directors of the Company and all its subsidiaries; management of work interfaces with the managements of the Company and its subsidiaries; active supervision authority for the effective management and performance of the Board of Directors of the Company and its subsidiaries; management of formation of the Group's strategy (subject to approval by the Company's Board of Directors); and more
+- D. See section B above; in addition, Or Elovitch, Shaul Elovitch, Amikam Shorer, and Felix Cohen serve as directors in Space Communications (Or Elovitch serves as chairman of the board of directors of Space Communications). - E. Eurocom Communications will provide the services of Shaul Elovitch, who will serve as executive chairman of the Board of Directors of the Company and its subsidiaries.
+Executive chairman services will be provided in a scope of 70% and will include: service as active chairman of the Board of Directors of the Company and all its subsidiaries; management of work interfaces with the managements of the Company and its subsidiaries; active supervision authority for the effective management and performance of the Board of Directors of the Company and its subsidiaries; management of the Board of Directors of the Company and its subsidiaries; management of the Board of Directors of the Company and its subsidiaries; management of formation of the Group's strategy (subject to approval by the Company's Board of Directors); and more

-Eurocom will provide directors on its behalf, to serve on the boards of directors of the Company and its subsidiaries, in addition to the chairman of the board.
+Eurocom will provide directors on its behalf, to serve on the boards of directors of the Company and the subsidiary companies, in addition to the chairman of the board of directors.